rubenwgs/WuS/README.md

-Here I will upload all summaries I make over the semester for the course *Wahrscheinlichkeit und Statistik*.
-Summaries will be in german (sorry english peeps).
+Here I'll upload all summaries I make during the semester.
+Summaries will be in the course language.

 I'll upload a PDF for each markdown file once I'm finished with the respective markdown file.